RezaTaheri01/telegram-store-bot/README.md

 ### Telegram Bot
 - **Multi language**:
   - Currently support two languages but it's easy to expand more.
+  - You can change language in main menu
 - **User Account Management**:
   - Automatically creates a user account if it doesn't exist.
   - Retrieves and displays user balance.